What Size Is A Standard Pallet?

 A four-way pallet has notches in the stringers or blocks that allow the tow motor to also place the forks on the support side of the pallet.
 This means the pallet can be picked up from all four sides of the pallet.
 A four-way pallet is typically much stronger with thicker stringers or constructed with sturdy blocks.

-ALL INDUSTRIES offering innovative solutions for small businesses.
+At Freightxtension we work with ALL INDUSTRIES offering innovative solutions for small businesses.
 We welcome the opportunity to show you how quickly and easily we can help your company and your clients gain a competitive advantage with zero cost of entry.